mb-age/Django-REST-framework-quickstart/README.md

 # Django-REST-framework-quickstart
-creation a simple API to allow admin users to view and edit the users and groups in the system.
+Creation a simple API to allow admin users to view and edit the users and groups in the system.

+Based on django-rest-framework.org tutorial